HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## References

-If you wish to know the stat-name/stat-ID of something specific, you can target it in-game using the [Inspect skill](#inspect-skill) or you can use the `SearchStat` [console-command](#console-commands) to search for it. `!S7_Config SearchStat Cone_` will return a list of all stat-IDs with the string `Cone_` in them.
+If you wish to know the _stat-name/stat-ID_ of something specific, you can target it in-game using the [Inspect skill](#inspect-skill) or you can use the `SearchStat` [console-command](#console-commands) to search for it. `!S7_Config SearchStat Cone_` will return a list of all stat-IDs with the string `Cone_` in them.
 If you want a complete list of stat-IDs, you can [export them to a .tsv file](#export-statids-for-reference).

-Each stat-name/stat-ID has a corresponding stat-type.
-Each stat-type has a set of attributes associated with them as defined in the `StatObjectDefinitions.xml` file.
+Each stat-name/stat-ID has a corresponding _stat-type_.
+Each stat-type has a set of _attributes_ associated with them as defined in the `StatObjectDefinitions.xml` file.
 Furthermore, some of those attributes can be _enumerations_ that have an associated list of values of their own as defined in `Enumerations.xml` file.
 Both of these files have been provided for your convenience.

 - [**StatObjectDefinitions**](../References/StatObjectDefinitions.md)
 - [**Enumerations**](../References/Enumerations.md)

 This information can also be printed to the debug-console using the `Reference` [console-command](#console-commands).

-**Note:** The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
+> **NOTE:** The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
 Which is to say that all this is provided by **Larian**.
 I've just converted them into (human-readable) markdown.
-The reference sheets may seem incomplete, so feel free to ask if you are still unsure about something.
+The reference sheets may seem incomplete, but it is what it is.
+So feel free to ask if you are still unsure about something.

 If you wish to retrieve all attributes and their corresponding values for a given stat you can use the `DeepDive` [console-command](#console-commands). `!S7_Config DeepDive Projectile_Fireball` will print absolutely everything related to stat `Projectile_Fireball`.